PX4/PX4-user_guide/en/concept/flight_modes.md

 - **ALTCTL** (Altitude Control)

-  - **Fixed wing aircraft:** When the roll, pitch and yaw (RPY) RC sticks are all centered (or less than some specified deadband range) the aircraft will return to straight and level flight and keep its current altitude.
+  - **Fixed-wing aircraft:** When the roll, pitch and yaw (RPY) RC sticks are all centered (or less than some specified deadband range) the aircraft will return to straight and level flight and keep its current altitude.
     Its x and y position will drift with the wind.
   - **Multirotors:** Roll, pitch and yaw inputs are as in Stabilised mode.
     Throttle inputs indicate climb or sink at a predetermined maximum rate.